Omid-Tavakkoli/PMM/README.md

 ## Features

 * Parallel processing with automatic halo handling (split-volume strategy).
-* Adaptive kernel search to reach a target wetting-phase saturation.
+* Adaptive kernel search to reach a target (starting) wetting-phase saturation.
 * Support for starting kernel runs when a search is not required.
 * Trapped non-wetting phase detection following the algorithm in the paper.